At Least He Made an Impression | Part 1

 The banging was like thunder, far away, then somehow immediately here.
 Fists on metal.
 Someone should really oil that stairwell door, he thought for a moment.
 Nobody ever would.

-He looked back, and they were there, and there was nowhere else to go.
+He looked back, and they were there, and there was nowhere left to go.

-The woman in the high-rise across the street watched the whole thing play out.
-Gordon’s leather toe dropping into the night.
-The blackness of the dark swallowing him like it was a mouth taking a big, expensive bite.
+The woman in the pre-war across the street watched the whole thing play out.
+Gordon’s Santoni dropping into the night.
+The blackness of the dark swallowing him, a big mouth taking a big, expensive bite.
 Before she knew it, he was gone.
 His shins, his knees, his hips, his chest, his head.
-A sequence of vanishing body parts.
+A sequence of vanishing body parts all swallowed whole.

 On the ground, the lookie-loos were already gathering.
 The Ford was a boxy, older model, positioned perfectly to catch him.
-Almost like a bowl that had been placed beneath a leak.
 The truck’s cab had collapsed in, leaving behind a clean, person-shaped indentation.
-The windshield had shattered, covering the street in beautiful, ragged glitter.
+The windshield had shattered, covering the street in shimmering, ragged glitter.
 Gordon had done the last thing that he would be paid to do.
 At least he made an impression.

 If you’re new here, I write a monthly serialized novel called Everything is Advertising, about a burned-out Creative Director and his cynical team that accidentally create QAnon through a viral marketing campaign.
 If you like that kind of thing, you can start at Part One and catch up from there.